Learn to prepare a delicious Cream of celery.

-- In a large, heavy-bottomed saucepan, heat 2 tablespoons oil.
+- In a large, heavy-bottomed saucepan, heat two tablespoons of oil.

-- Add the chopped cauliflower or potatoes sliced.
+- Add the chopped cauliflower or sliced potatoes.

 - Add the vegetable broth.

-- Cover and let cook over medium heat 20 minutes.
+- Cover and let cook over medium heat for 20 minutes.

 - Serve hot with croutons or grated cheese.